Rite of Christian Initiation for Adults (RCIA)

 To be a full member of the Catholic Church you need to complete the process of Christian Initiation which is when you have been Baptised, Confirmed and made your First Holy Communion.

 The RCIA Programme in the Sacred Heart Parish begins in the autumn.
 There is a small group of catechists along with Fr Kevin who present the course through twice monthly sessions.
-We currently meet on a Thursday evening in the parish room from 7.30 - 9pm.
+We currently meet on a Saturday morning in the presbytery from 10 - 11.15am.
 The meetings are relaxed and informal.
 There is normally a presentation on some aspect of the Catholic Faith by a member of the Team.
 This is followed by coffee and a Question and Answer session concluding with a time of prayer.
-If you are interested, please complete and return the application form by 14th October.
+If you are interested, please complete and return the application form by 20th October.
 Please see programme for schedule of dates.

 If you are not a Catholic, but regularly come to Sunday Mass or an adult Catholic not yet confirmed, why not get in touch with Fr Kevin for an informal chat.